Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Experiment Details

 \subsection{Data Source}

-We use a subset of the GenGen dataset \cite{bhagavatula2022neuro}, a set of 30K generics built upon common everyday concepts (e.g., ``hammers'') and relations (e.g., ``used for'') sourced from resources such as GenericsKB \cite{Bhakthavatsalam2020GenericsKBAK} and ConceptNet \cite{speer2017conceptnet}.
+We use a subset of the generics dataset from \citet{Bhagavatula2022I2D2IK}, a set of 30K generics built upon common everyday concepts (e.g., ``hammers'') and relations (e.g., ``used for'') sourced from resources such as GenericsKB \cite{Bhakthavatsalam2020GenericsKBAK} and ConceptNet \cite{speer2017conceptnet}.
 The dataset includes a diverse variety of concepts, including general knowledge (``Dogs bark''), locative generics (``In a hotel, you will find a bed''), and comparative generics (``Cars are faster than people'').
-We use 653 generics from GenGen, excluding human referents as the concept (e.g., nationalities, professions) due to concerns of social biases.
+We use 653 generics from the test set, excluding human referents as the concept (e.g., nationalities, professions) due to social bias concerns.